phaustin/quantecon-example/book/docs/python_advanced_features.md

 Decorators are a bit of syntactic sugar that, while easily avoided, have turned out to be popular.

-It\'s very easy to say what decorators do.
+It's very easy to say what decorators do.

 On the other hand it takes a bit of effort to explain *why* you might use them.